FireEmblemUniverse/CCB_Round1/Readme.md

 - Units without a weapon equipped will display Str instead of Mag, even if they are a staff user/magic unit
 - Astra in the arena will keep attacking thin air after the unit is dead
 - Turn count in the credits skips several chapters
+- B/W/L numbers in the endings are totally wrong
 - Most houses don't work (but some do)

 ## Skills learned on level up (by class):